Can Implants Really Last a Lifetime?

 Once we place the titanium post into your jawbone, you’ll need about 4 months of healing.
 During this time, you’ll wear a temporary crown so you can enjoy a full smile while you heal.

 Your last appointment is when we place your permanent crown.
 Now you can enjoy all the benefits of dental implants!

 Most patients report only minimal pain during the healing process.
 However, if you’re experiencing severe pain, please call us at (509) 927-2273 so we can see you right away.

 How Long is a Typical Recovery Time?

-Full recovery from surgery takes about a week but patients can resume eating normally the same day as their procedure.
+Full recovery from surgery takes about a week, but patients can resume eating normally on the same day as their procedure.

 When Can Normal Eating Habits Resume After Dental Implant Surgery?

 We recommend avoiding crunchy or seedy foods for the first week.
 These foods can tear your gums and get stuck in places that are still healing.
 Be sure to take special care of your gums while your implants are healing.

 What is The Best Option, Bridges or Implants?